-MBA students at the School of Business at St. John Fisher College lead innovation with the brain in mind during their course by the same name.
+MBA students at the Bitner School of Business in New York lead innovation with the brain in mind during their course by the same name.

 This leadership class differs from traditional lectures, presentations, or illustrated ideas.
 Students design and lead an innovation that improves their workplace and optimizes their multiple intelligences.
 The result?

 Community leaders and MBA leaders-in-training integrate novel ideas together, through overarching questions at a Celebration of Innovation.

 At this innovation trade show of sorts, diverse minds ignite flames that could have sparked Joseph Conrad’s words, The mind is capable of anything–because everything is in it, all the past as well as all the future.

 After looking at several perspectives in teams, MBA students facilitate solutions by unleashing talents from unique angles.

 Think of it as stacking the deck – where leaders support and learn from diverse talents shared by a wide mix of minds, in The Bitner School of Business in New York.
 Their exchange differs from one-way talks, presentations, or illustrated ideas, typical of graduate classes at many colleges.

 Their final celebration – hosted by the MBA students themselves, opens new job opportunities, transforms workplaces into curious